acioran/overwatcher/README.md

 1. *MARKERS* These are text elements that overwatcher pays attention to.
 Can be used to trigger actions immediatly when seen (example: see User -> send username) or to define the actual test flow.
    Be careful when choosing a marker, as the test fails if the marker found does not match the one expected during the test run.
-There are two exceptions to this rule: markers that have only OPTIONS in their triggers and prompts (see below).
+There are two exceptions to this rule: markers that have only MODIFIERS in their triggers and prompts (see below).
 The first exception was introduced to be able to do some small tasks (ex: count a string that appears from time to time).
 Prompts are consumed by running actions.
 2. *PROMPTS* Thse are string that are expected after a command is sent to the device.
 Why?
 Because we might run into